 3. Subject to well-known limitation of being blind to rotation about axes aligned with gravity.

 4. Rotations for gyro-only solution are relative to sensor position (there is no global frame).

 5. These solutions do not include a magnetometer, therefore there is no sense of compass heading.

-Table 2.
-Feature Options
+Table 2: Feature Options